 When you're heading to Coachella, Burning Man, or any other festival, you want to be prepared with the essentials without feeling weighed down.
 That way, you can rock out to your favorite musical acts and explore the grounds freely!

 Check out our list of festival essentials to make your experience much more enjoyable:

 Click here for our free printable festival checklist PDF

-Here are some of the must-have items to put on your festival packing list before you hit the road.
+Here are some tips for must-have items to include in your festival packing list before you go:

 Stick to the Festival Essentials